dto-btn/ssc-assistant/docs/application-config.md

 ### Application specific scope

-This is an extra step that shows how to add an extra scope that would be used by applications only in the confidential client auth flow.
+This is an extra step that shows how to add an extra scope that would be used **by other applications only** (i.e. MySSC+ Drupal App) in the confidential client auth flow.
 For application only we use AppRoles instead of the API scopes as normal, the scopes (shown in `value`) will still be provided in the access token.

 ```json